flare-labs-ltd/fasset-bots/docs/config.md

 interface NativeChainInfo {
     finalizationBlocks: number; // Estimated number of blocks to reach finalization.
     readLogsChunkSize: number; // Max number of blocks to read past logs from }

-interface StuckTransaction {
-    blockOffset?: number; // How many block to wait for transaction to be validated retries?: number; // How many times should transaction retry to successfully submit feeIncrease?: number; // Factor to increase fee in resubmitting process }
 ```